-Introduction
+Introduction:

-Thomas Alleyne's High School is committed to providing a secure environment for students, where children feel safe and are kept safe.
-All staff and volunteers working at Thomas Alleyne's High School recognise that safeguarding is everyone's responsibility irrespective of the role they undertake or whether their role has direct contact or responsibility for children or not.
+Thomas Alleyne's High School is committed to providing a secure environment for learners, where learners feel safe and are kept safe.

+All staff and volunteers working at Thomas Alleyne's High School recognise that safeguarding is everyone's responsibility irrespective of the role they undertake or whether their role has direct contact or responsibility for learners or not.